Jaredk3nt/danggoodcode.com/static/posts/enums.md

 }
 ```

-This seemed like a perfect method of removing the clunky object key/value syntax we use in the "constant objects" pattern.
-Now obviously any tool I would make wouldn't have all of the niceties of specialized syntax like the proposal without me having to go to the extraordinary lengths of writing a crazy babel plugin or something.
+This seemed like a perfect method of removing the clunky object key/value syntax used in the "constant objects" pattern.
+Rather than have to directly specify the value of your enum it could be implied.
+Now obviously, any tool I could write wouldn't have all of the niceties of specialized syntax like the proposal (without me having to go to the extraordinary lengths of writing a full blown babel plugin or something).
 So I decided on a semi-functional looking approach where I could pass in the initializer function to set up my enum creator and then pass in my enum definition into that creator.
-Here is what the examples I provided at the top look like with my enums tools:
+Let's look at what my original examples would look like in the syntax I was dreaming up:

 ```js
 const PERIODS = enums(string)('week', 'day', 'hour', 'minute');
 const STATUSES = enums(number)('pending', 'inReview', 'approved', 'rejected');
 ```

 This format gives the tool a lot of power and potential for growth.
-The *auto-initializer* function (like `string` or `number`) passed into `enums` is designed to work just like a mapping function you would pass into `Array.prototype.map`.
-An initializer function should be able to accept the given enum as well as the previous value assigned: `function initializer(enm, prevVal) {}`.
-This allows for many types of initializers to be created and writen specifically for your needs.
-Both `number` and `string` are bundled into the core package as these are the most common type of auto-initialization, their implementations look like this:
+The *auto-initializer* function (like `string` and `number`) passed into `enums` is designed to work just like a mapping function you would pass into `Array.prototype.map`.
+As long as an initializer returns a value for each enum passed to it, the tool will create an enum with that value.
+An initializer function is provided the current enum value as well as the previous value assigned: `function initializer(currentEnum[, previousValue]) {}` this allows you to modify the given enum or increment based on the last value.
+Hopefully this initializer API is robust enough to allow for large amounts of customization, so your specific use-case can be packaged and reused.
+Both `number` and `string` auto-initializers are bundled into the core package.
+Here are the implementations for both `string` and `number`:

 ```js
 function string(en) {